aayushxtech/aayushxtech/README.md

 - **Hackathon Finalist** at Hackforge'25
 - Developed **SAKSHaM**, a project aligning with **SDG 11: Sustainable Cities and Communities**
+- Won second prize in **Game-a-thon**
 - Hosted the **Sci-Fi Debate** during **Technozarre-'25**

 ## ⚡ Fun Fact

-When I'm not coding, you might find me binge-watching sci-fi movies, exploring new tech trends, or experimenting with creative UI designs!
+When I'm not coding, you might find me binge-watching sci-fi movies and web series, exploring new tech trends, or experimenting with creative UI designs!

 ---